Michael Paycer — Cassiopeia constellation astronomy notes

 Key Stars

-The single most spectacular object associated with Cassiopeia is Cassiopeia A (Cas A) — the remnant of a supernova explosion roughly 340 years ago, making it the youngest known supernova remnant in the Milky Way.
-The progenitor star likely exploded around 1680 CE, though it apparently left no strong historical record of a bright new star (possibly because interstellar dust dimmed it).
+The single most spectacular object associated with Cassiopeia is Cassiopeia A (Cas A) — the remnant of a supernova explosion roughly 340 years ago, making it one of the youngest known supernova remnants in the Milky Way (only the radio-discovered remnant G1.9+0.3, identified in 2008, is younger).
+The progenitor star likely exploded around 1680 CE, though it apparently left no strong historical record of a bright new star — possibly because interstellar dust dimmed it.

 Cas A sits about 11,000 light-years from Earth in the direction of Cassiopeia.
 The expanding shock wave now spans roughly 10 light-years and travels at about 6,000 km/s.
 At X-ray and radio wavelengths, it is the brightest source in the sky outside the solar system.
-In visible light, the Hubble image above shows intricate filaments of glowing gas — the shredded outer layers of the progenitor star, colliding with surrounding interstellar material and heating it to millions of degrees.
+In visible light, Hubble revealed intricate filaments of glowing gas — the shredded outer layers of the progenitor star, colliding with surrounding interstellar material and heating it to millions of degrees.

-In 2024, the James Webb Space Telescope delivered its own stunning view of Cas A in infrared, revealing details of the dust and ejecta structure that Hubble couldn't penetrate.
+In 2023 and 2024, the James Webb Space Telescope delivered stunning new infrared views of Cas A — including a mysterious feature dubbed the "Green Monster" — that revealed details of dust and ejecta structure Hubble could not penetrate.
+(Those images are available at the STScI Webb release page.)

 Deep-Sky Highlights